The Gift (Buffy the Vampire Slayer)

 "The Gift" is the season 5 finale, and the 100th episode, of the fantasy-horror television series Buffy the Vampire Slayer (1997–2003).
 The episode aired on The WB on May 22, 2001.
-The episode serves as the "WB Finale" of the series, as it moved to the UPN channel for the remainder of the series.
+The episode serves as the "WB Finale" of the series, as it moved to the UPN network for the remainder of the series.

 In "The Gift", Buffy refuses to accept that her sister Dawn's death is the only way to defeat the hell-god Glory and prepares to do battle.
 In the end, she discovers the meaning of her "gift".

 Plot

 The Scooby Gang considers plans to foil Glory, but can only suggest killing Buffy's sister Dawn before Glory uses her in the ritual, which Buffy refuses to consider.
 Anya suggests using the Dagon Sphere, which repels and confuses Glory, and the hammer of Olaf the Troll.
 They hope to delay Glory until her deadline for completing the ritual has passed, preventing an apocalypse and making Dawn useless to her.

 As Buffy trains with Giles, she reveals to him that the First Slayer told her, on her vision quest (in "Intervention"), that death was her gift, an idea she rejects.
 Buffy also notes that while she survived killing Angel despite loving him, after the loss of her mother she knows losing Dawn will destroy her.

 Meanwhile, Xander proposes to Anya.
 At first, she is upset, believing that he is doing it just because the world will end, but after he reassures her that he wants to see the world safe because he truly wants to spend the rest of his life with her, she agrees to accept if they survive.
 As Buffy and Spike gather weapons, she asks him to protect Dawn.
 Spike tells Buffy he knows she will never love him, but is grateful that she treats him like a man rather than a monster.